MailTape/MailTape-v1/_posts/2016-07-10-Petit-Biscuit.md

 ## Flume - Take A Chance (ft.
 Little Dragon)

 _Petit Biscuit_: I just bought the limited vinyl edition.
 And all the tracks his album are absolutely incredible, this one puts me definitely in a good mood, to wake me up with a big smile.

+<p id="outroduction">That's all folks, thanks to [Petit Biscuit](https://petitbiscuit.lnk.to/listenYo) for hir magical selection.
+Thanks to [Camille Célestin](http://www.slipontherock.com/) for her wonderful illustration and PS KY for her magic writings.</p>